pseigo/tanaris-js/README.md

 > For now the best experience is probably to pin to an exact version/commit
 > and perform manual upgrades.

+## Upgrade

+Simply run `npm install` again with the version you wish to upgrade to.

+e.g., `npm install --save-exact tanaris@0.0.1-alpha.1` for that specific alpha release, or `npm install --save-exact tanaris@alpha` for the latest alpha release.

 ## Scope/roadmap

 This library is home to common code for software applications developed by its